swiftlang/swift-org-website/_posts/NNNN-NN-NN-swift-5.10-released.md

 Swift 5.10 introduces a new `nonisolated(unsafe)` keyword to opt out of actor isolation checking for stored properties and variables. `nonisolated(unsafe)` can be used on any form of storage, including stored properties, local variables, and static or global variables.

-`nonisolated(unsafe)` can be used as a more granular opt-out for `Sendable` checking, eliminating the need for `@unchecked Sendable` wrapper types in many use cases:
+`nonisolated(unsafe)` can be used as a more granular opt-out for `Sendable` checking, eliminating the need for `@unchecked Sendable` conformances in many use cases.
+For example, the following code defines a `MyModel` class that contains a non-`Sendable` stored property `protectedState` with all access to `protectedState` guarded by a dispatch queue. `MyModel` can still use a checked `Sendable` conformance by applying `nonisolated(unsafe)` to `protectedState` so that all other properties are checked by the compiler:

 ```swift
 import Dispatch